What it’s like to sail Croatia with Travel Talk Tours

 Pre-tour accommodation and activity recommendations in Dubrovnik

 For my pre-tour accommodation, I stayed at King’s Landing Hostel in Old Town, Dubrovnik.
-For basic, clean rooms located in the heart of Old Town, a night here set me back around EUR 40.
+For basic, clean rooms located in the heart of Old Town.

 You will only have a short amount of time in Dubrovnik before your sailboat departs so I would highly recommend arriving in Dubrovnik a day or two early to fit in any activities you don’t want to miss.
 Some of the popular activities include the City Walls walk, Lokrum Island and the cable car up to Srd Hill.